-New Year’s Resolutions
+Do Your New Year’s Resolutions Involve Loss?

 Have you ever noticed that most New Year’s resolutions involve loss?

 You get the picture.
 We all know the picture.
 So what’s the problem with this thinking?
 Quite simply: if we focus on loss, we feel loss.
 What you focus on grows.
-It is really hard to have loss feel good – even if we want it, even when we work for it.
+It is really hard to make loss feel good – even if we want it, even when we work for it.
 Loss is a negative state.
-We fight an uphill battle when we centre our goals around loss.
+We fight an uphill battle when we center our goals around loss.
 We put ourselves in a negative state in the interest of getting to a positive one.

-So, how do we set ourselves up for achieving our New Year’s resolutions?
+So how do we set ourselves up for achieving our New Year’s resolutions?
 There’s more math involved.
-This time it involves transformations.
+This time, it involves transformations.

--Transform “I want to lose weight” to “I want to feel good about my body”;
+-Transform “I want to lose weight” to “I want to feel good about my body.”

--Transform “I want to yell less at my kids” to “I want to find activities that my kids and I enjoy doing together”;
+-Transform “I want to yell less at my kids” to “I want to find activities that my kids and I enjoy doing together.”

--Transform “I’ll stop procrastinating” to “I’ll find an activity that I feel passionate about”;
+-Transform “I’ll stop procrastinating” to “I’ll find an activity that I feel passionate about.”

--Transform “I’ll spend less time on Facebook” to “I’ll spend more time connecting with the people in front of me”;
+-Transform “I’ll spend less time on Facebook” to “I’ll spend more time connecting with the people in front of me.”

--Transform “I’ll quit smoking” to “I’ll start breathing deeply when I want a cigarette”.
+-Transform “I’ll quit smoking” to “I’ll start breathing deeply when I want a cigarette.”